bcat/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/bcat/readme.md

   feature](https://docs.qmk.fm/#/feature_tri_layer) commonly used on ortholinear keyboards, except that the Left Fn and Right Fn keys both active the same function layer when pressed on their own.)
-* The adjust layer contains reset keys, RGB underglow and backlight controls (in place of the arrow and navigation keys), and media controls (centered around the ESDF cluster).
+* The adjust layer contains reset keys, RGB underglow, and backlight controls (in place of the arrow and navigation keys).
 * The leftmost and rightmost bottom row keys are mapped to Ctrl rather than anything more useful because many of my Tsangan PCBs have HHKB-layout plates and/or blockers, and so it's not even guaranteed there are switches installed